 *courses may be added without prior notice.

 If you wish to take one course outside of NLM courses, it must be pre-approved by committee using the petition.
-The petition form with the requested class syllabus and an unofficial transcript must be submitted to the ASU Lodestar Center via mail or email by the following deadlines.
+The petition must be worded within an email and include an attachment of a syllabus of the requested class and an unofficial transcript.
+The petition must be submitted via email by the following deadlines.
 Petitions received after these deadlines will not be considered that semester.
+Email the petition here.

 Applications must be complete by the above dates for the application term or your application will be applied to the next term (fall, spring, summer).